 - Add the diced onion and chiles to the drippings.
 You may need to add a tsp, or so olive oil at this time.
 Add the seasonings (paprika, cumin, cayenne, garlic powder, and chili powder) and stir to combine.
 Cook until tender, approximately 6-8 minutes.

 - Add the onion-chile mixture to a blender, along with the whole milk, cilantro, and diced tomatoes.
 Puree the contents until completely smooth.
 Once fully pureed, return the blended mixture to the pan and continue to heat over medium-high heat.

-- Sprinkle the flour over the blended mixture and stir to combine.
+Sprinkle the arrowroot starch over the blended mixture and stir to combine.
 Cook 4-5 minutes, until mixture thickens.

 - Add cheeses and stir to combine.

-- Once all the cheese is melted, add the sour cream and stir to combine.
+Once all the cheese is melted, add the Greek yogurt and stir to combine.
 Return the meat back to the pan and heat through.

-- Serve immediately, with tortilla chips if preferred.
+Serve immediately, with baked pita chips or corn tortilla chips if preferred.

 This queso, as written, has a mild level of heat - to kick up the spice, I'd recommend doubling the serrano and jalapeno and cayenne pepper (if you like it spicy).
 My kids and husband don't like it as spicy which is how I created the recipe.

 This post contains affiliate links for products I use often and highly recommend.